JHUAPL-DTNMA/dtnma-tools/refdb-sql/Documents/Notes/AMP_Manager_SQL_Interface.md

 - use_desc varchar
   human readable descriptor of the spec.

-Formal_Parm
-formal paramaters that populate a formal parmspec.
-They have their own unique key alongside the fp_spec_id of the formal_parmspec collection they belong too.
-They can have an optional default value.
-They are also referenced by actual_parm_name when that actual parameter value is what the formal parameters value will be.
-- fp_id int unsigned
-        unique id, primary key
-- fp_spec_id int unsigned
-        identifies the parmspec it is a part of, foreign key into formal_parmspec id
-- order_num int unsigned
-        order of the this parm
-- data_type_id int unsigned
-        type of the data object foreign key into data_type
-- parm_name varchar
-  name of this parameter
-- default_value int unsigned
-  fk into obj_actual_definition, optional default value for this parameter.

 actual_parmspec
 Points to a formal parameter specification, actual parameters will point to an actual parmspec allowing for variable length parameters.